tezos/tezos-mirror/docs/user/key-management.rst

    tezos-client set consensus key for <mgr> to <key>

 The update becomes active after `PRESERVED_CYCLES + 1` cycles.
 We therefore distinguish the active consensus key and the pending consensus keys.
-(There can be multiple pending updates.)
-The active consensus key is by default the baker’s regular key, called its manager key, which cannot change.
+The active consensus key is by default the delegate’s manager key, which cannot change.

 However, it is also possible to register as a delegate and immediately set the consensus key::

    tezos-client register key <mgr> as delegate with consensus key <key>

+There can be multiple pending updates: it is possile to have multiple pending consensus keys for multiple future cycles.
+A subsequent update within the same cycle takes precedences over the initial one.

 Baking With a Consensus Key
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~